A Rosetta Stone Hypothesis for Neurophenomenology: Mathematical Predictions from Predictive Processing: Discussion

 \section{Discussion}

-We have unpacked various implications of Bayesian mechanics and active inference in neurophenomenology from the assumption that the content of experience can be formalised as (or related to) a belief, here meant in a technical sense as an approximate posterior probability distribution, constantly optimised to make sense of the world in light of new data.
-There are several lines of research that attend this perspective:

-\textbf{A method for computational phenomenology:} Core to our work is the methodological assumption that phenomenology is related to the information encoded in an organisms’ beliefs (Assumption \ref{as: core}).
-It remains to be determined whether this premise is appropriate, as this remains an issue of debate.
-This assumption enables the application of Bayesian mechanics and active inference to neurophenomenology, which can lead to specific hypotheses---including some described here.
-Following a broadly Lakatosian perspective \cite{lakatosMethodologyScientificResearch1978}, this method may be considered valuable over time if these hypotheses turn out to be testable and that testing leads to explanatory insight and predictive ability.
-If not, the method will become less valuable.
+\paragraph{A method for computational phenomenology.} Core to this work is the methodological assumption that phenomenological content is a function of an organism's beliefs, considered as probability distributions (Assumption \ref{as: core}).
+This assumption enables the application of predictive processing to phenomenology.
+While this assumption is plausible, it remains a matter of debate.
+We have pursued a conditional approach: \emph{If} the assumption holds, \emph{then} certain predictions follow.
+Following a broadly Lakatosian perspective \parencite{lakatosMethodologyScientificResearch1978}, this method may be considered valuable over time (and credence in the core methodological assumption increased) if these hypotheses turn out to be testable and that testing leads to explanatory insight and predictive ability.
+If not, the method will become less valuable, and credence in the core methodological assumption lessened.
 We hope this method is productive in this sense, not degenerate.
-Part of this assessment could involve testing the specific experimental predictions raised in this paper, e.g. regarding cognitive effort and the subjective notion of time, using behavioural experiments, by comparing with existing studies such as \cite{roseboomActivityPerceptualClassification2019}.